Who Moved My Cheese?

 "Why did they do this to me?" he demanded.
 "What's really going on here?"

-"By the way, where are Sniff and Scurry?
+Finally, Haw opened his eyes, looked around and said,"By the way, where are Sniff and Scurry?
 Do you think they know something we don't?"

 Hem scoffed, "What would they know?"